Jojoba oil

 Jojoba oil is primarily made up of mono-ester, long-chain fatty acids, along with a very small percentage of triglyceride esters.
 Its genetic makeup is particularly beneficial for skincare applications because fatty acids help skin retain moisture without increasing oily residue.

 Fatty acids can even help decrease cellulite and certain signs of aging.
 Jojoba oils also includes vitamin E and B-complex vitamins, which nourish from the within, re-energizing the cells and fighting free radicals.
+Because of its fatty acids and vitamin-rich profile, the main jojoba oil uses today are related to the face and hair.
+Working as a moisturizer, cleanser and cell regenerator, jojoba oil can also:

 • Fight fungal and bacterial infections